-The Agency of Transportation (AOT) will hire a number of mapping contractors (see list here) to update or create digital parcel data for all of the municiaplities Vermont in three phases over a 3-year period.
-Only contractors who meet AOT’s eligibility criteria will be approved to work on this project.
-The criteria will include, but not be limited to, capacity to provide data products that meet the VT Parcel Data Standard.
+The Agency of Transportation (AOT) hired a number of mapping contractors (see list here) to update or create digital parcel data for all of the municipalities in Vermont in three phases over a 3-year period.
+Only contractors who met AOT’s eligibility criteria were approved to work on this project.
+The criteria included, but was not limited to, capacity to provide data products that meet the VT Parcel Data Standard.

-Each contractor will be assigned by AOT to a town through a competitive bid process to do their parcel data development and the decision as to which towns they work in will take into consideration town preferences.
-Towns that have a preference for their contractor from the approved list should communicate that interest to VCGI.
+Each contractor was assigned by AOT to a town through a competitive bid process to do their parcel data development and the decision as to which towns they work in will take into consideration town preferences.
+Towns that had a preference for their contractor from the approved list communicated that interest to VCGI.

-AOT will pay the contractors directly for the work required by the project.
-This is not a grant or reimbursement project.
-Towns will set up separate contracts with the mapping contractor of their choice to purchase additional products like paper maps and custom online maps if they wish also have those services provided.
+AOT payed the contractors directly for the work required by the project.
+This was not a grant or reimbursement project.
+Towns may have set up separate contracts with the mapping contractor of their choice to purchase additional products like paper maps and custom online maps if they wish also have those services provided.
 The cost for the additional products should be lower than usual due to the work paid for by the project, as there is some overlap in records research for parcel updates, for example.

 - 10 Mapping Companies were contracted to work on this project during September of 2017.